ncmreynolds/crufty-1/README.md

 The hardest part to source will be hoverboards with the same controllers used in this build, it's a bit of a pot luck what is fitted.
 If the project is successful I may try and document builds for other common hoverboard controllers.

 The intention is that Crufty can be made for a comparatively small outlay and used as a 'learning platform' for Robot OS (ROS) without purchasing large amounts of expensive stuff.
-Crufty is much bigger than a typical tabletop/indoor robot made with small DC brushed motors but scales many of the usual ideas up so Crufty can be used outdoors.
+Crufty is much bigger than a typical tabletop/indoor robot made with small DC brushed motors but scales many of the usual ideas up so Crufty can be used outdoors (although sunlight stops the Kinect working).

 This repository is a rough how-to/log of building Crufty so I can collect hard to find information in one place.